A look at a maximum growth scenario before discussing a more realistic scenario

 Maximum Growth, Steady Growth and Oscillations

 The main constraint that stops you from hiring thousands of business developers straight away is that growth costs money: you first have to pay for business development before you start making money with projects.
-In a real life situation, you are betting your shareholders money on the future by hiring many business developers and project delivery staff and hoping that the business developers will manage to acquire the projects you forecast.
-If they don’t, you will go bust.
-And if they do, and you don’t manage to hire the required staff or integrate them well you risk losing a lot of business.
-So either way growth is a risky endeavour.
+In a real-life situation, you are betting your shareholder's money on the future by hiring many business developers and project delivery staff and hoping that the business developers will manage to acquire the projects your forecast.
+If they do not, you will go bust.
+And if they do, and you do not manage to hire the required staff or integrate them well you risk losing a lot of business.
+So either way, growth is a risky endeavor.

 Solving this we arrive at a value of 103 new business developers and thus 412 project staff, given a total of 515 new staff.
-Try using these numbers in the game – I’ve added the game for you to play with below, you can also open it in a separate window here
+Try using these numbers in the game – I have added the game for you to play with below, you can also open it in a separate window here.

 Why does this happen?

 This is where having a simulation comes in handy – if we take a look at our revenue in month eleven, we see that this is much lower than expected.
 If you look at the project backlog, we can see why: the number of project weeks actually increases from 320 to 572, though we expected the level to stay at 320.
 The reason for this is that we can never deliver more projects weeks than are in the project backlog.
 In our case, the project backlog is at 320.
 In month eleven, because of the new staff, we would like to deliver 404 weeks of the project, due to the new staff.
 But there are only 320 weeks in the backlog.
 On the other hand, thanks to the new business development staff we actually have 143*4= 572 projects incoming.
 So in month 11, we arrive at 572 net new weeks of projects, but the staff is underutilized for one month.

 The table below shows these figures along with the utilization.